What is Commercial General Liability Insurance?

 - Infringement of a person or firm’s copyright or slogans

 General Liability vs Property Insurance: What’s the Difference?

 A common source of confusion between landlords, property managers, vendors, and tenants is the difference between the type of property damage covered by General Liability and by Property Insurance.

 General Liability is third-party insurance.
 It covers damage the insured causes to the property of others.
 In particular there are two coverage parts that relate to property damage:

 - The Each Occurence and General Aggregate limits cover most forms of property damage the tenant or vendor may cause to the landlord’s property, excluding fire.

 - The Damage to Rented Premises limit would cover fire damage to the landlord’s property caused by a tenant’s negligence.

-Property Insurance, on the other hand, is first party insurance.
-It cover damage to the insured’s own property, regardless of whose negligence may have caused the loss.
+Property Insurance, on the other hand, is first-party insurance.
+It covers damage to the insured’s own property, regardless of whose negligence may have caused the loss.

 - In the case of vendors, this is meant to cover any tools or equipment that will be brought on premises.